Mike Johnson: Israel–Palestine relations

 Johnson visited Israel in February 2020 with 12Tribe Films Foundation.
+The pro-Israel lobbyist organization AIPAC was Johnson's largest financial donor in 2023.

 The first measure the House considered after Johnson became speaker was a resolution expressing support for Israel after the October 7 attacks.
 Johnson voted for the resolution.
 On November 2, 2023, the House passed a Johnson-supported bill to give Israel $14.3 billion in aid.
-On November 14, 2023, Johnson said calls for a ceasefire in the Gaza war in the Gaza Strip were "outrageous", adding, "Israel will cease their counter-offensive when Hamas ceases to be a threat to the Jewish state."
+On November 14, Johnson said calls for a ceasefire in the Gaza war in the Gaza Strip were "outrageous", adding, "Israel will cease their counter-offensive when Hamas ceases to be a threat to the Jewish state."

-AIPAC, a large pro-Israel lobbyist organization, was Johnson's largest financial donor in 2023.